portworx/px-docs/scale-up-nodes-with-storage.md

 ### Provision a new node with storage

+Provision a server or a cloud instance from a provider of your choice with some storage.

 In this case, for e.g., this node comes with 100GiB of storage

 ```
 # multipath -ll